britmyerss/britmyers/Assertions/README.md

 ## Assertions
 Please add asserts here 👇🏻!
 (Doesn't have to be bullet form - anywhere in this section is fine!)
 * Mom is good at feeding Calvin - Roommates since 2018 - Cori
+* Brit and I crossed our path in 2021 for 5 months in total when Hyland aquired Nuxeo.
+During my carreer, I've always tried to work with leaders who help me grow.
+I worked with Brit's team and found empowered, innovative and fun people there, then I thought: "Hey it would be cool to work for this inspiring leader" - Colleagues at Hyland 2021 - Damien